 Use gentle pressure to seal the wrap to the desired form (over top of a bowl, around a block of cheese, etc).
 The wraps stick to most surfaces, but always seals best to itself.
 Use a 'pleat' method to achieve this.
 Make sure the wrap is properly sealed before placing the item back in the fridge.
 Just like any container or plastic wrap, if it's not sealed properly, your fridge air can definitely dry out your food!

 Bee Kind wraps can be used to cover ends of half-cut produce, cover bowls and containers, wrap up blocks of cheese, wrap sandwiches and snacks on-the-go, keep bunches of herbs fresh, wrap loaves of bread, and keep heads of leafy greens crisp.
 Do not wrap raw meat or raw fish.

 The wraps are slightly breathable (just a tiny bit!) which means that the gasses given off by your aging food are able to escape, instead of rotting it and turning it slimy.
 The beeswax itself has naturally antibacterial qualities, which are also excellent for storing food.
 You'll find that beeswax wraps keep your food fresh MUCH longer than airtight plastic wrap.

 Beeswax wraps are washable (thank goodness, considering you're keeping them for over a year)!
 The beeswax coating gives them some specific washing instructions though.
-Think of the wrap like your favorite wool sweater: sturdy, but is a little picky about it's washing conditions.
+Think of the wrap like your favourite wool sweater: sturdy, but a little picky about it's washing conditions.